dvreeze/ocp-java-17-learning/doc/chapter11-exceptions-and-localization.md

 static method `java.text.MessageFormat.format(String, Object...)`, taking the "parameterized resource bundle string" as the first parameter (i.e. the "pattern").

-Property files are often used with class `java.util.Properties`, which is a kind of "Map from strings to strings", and which can be loaded from property files.
-Methods `getProperty(String)` and `getProperty(String, String)` can be used to retrieve a property, the latter method providing a default value if not found.
+Property files are often used with class `java.util.Properties`, which is in practice a kind of "Map from strings to strings", and which can be loaded from property files.
+Its supertype is `java.util.Hashtable<Object, Object>` though, so it is a `Map<Object, Object>`.
+Hence, treating keys and values as strings can easily lead to compilation errors!

+Instance methods `getProperty(String)` and `getProperty(String, String)` can be used to retrieve a property, the latter method providing a default value if not found.
 Method `setProperty(String, String)` is used to set a property in the `Properties` object.